If you’re looking for hermit crab toys, the best options are climbing-based.

 DIY Hermit Crab Climbing Net

-Making a climbing net for your hermit crabs will provide them with an interesting challenge.
+Making a climbing net for your hermit crabs will give them an interesting challenge.
 You can make one by:

-- Sticking these suction cups at the ends of your enclosure
+- Put suction cups at the ends of the tank.

-This will create a little hammock that your hermit crabs can scale across.
-The cloth should not span the entire length of the enclosure, though.
-Instead, make it a few inches shorter so that your hermit crabs will be able to climb up to it.
+This will create a hammock that hermit crabs can scale across.
+The cloth shouldn’t span the entire enclosure length; it should be a few inches shorter so that hermit crabs can climb up to it.

-- Hang a piece of rope or string across 2 lifted platforms of some kind.
+- Hang a piece of rope or string across 2 lifted platforms.

-- Once that is secure, loop another string through the hanging string.
+- Once it’s secure, loop another string through the hanging string.

 - Fold that string in half, placing it over the hanging string

-- Then, pull the ends of the new string through the loop.
+- Pull the ends of the new string through the loop.

-- Continue this with other rope loops along the length of the hanging string, placing them 1 to 2 inches apart.
+- Continue this with other rope loops along the length of the hanging string, putting them 1 to 2 inches apart.

-- Tie the hanging ends of 2 different strings together in a double knot.
-This will create a hole in the net.
+- Tie the hanging ends of the 2 strings together in a double knot to create a hole in the net.

-- Continue to tie each of the other ends together in this fashion.
+- Continue to tie each of the other ends together.

-- Once you weave all the way to the bottom, tie off the ends in an extra-secure knot.
+- Once you weave to the bottom, tie off the ends in an extra-secure knot.

 Your handmade net should be finished.
 Hang it inside your hermit crab’s enclosure with suction cups.
-You can then watch the crustaceans navigate over or around their new hanging toy.
+Then, you can watch the hermit crabs navigate over or around their new hanging toy.

-Certain materials may be too rough on the crustaceans’ underbellies.
-You risk scratching or harming them if you place just any rope inside its habitat.
-Hemp, sisal, and jute ropes tend to work best for hermit crabs.
+However, certain materials may be too rough on hermit crabs’ underbellies.
+Hemp, sisal, and jute ropes are recommended for hermit crabs.

-Consider how small or large your hermit crabs are.
-If you own ones on the smaller end, then a thin rope with a diameter of around 1 inch should suffice.
+If you have smaller hermit crabs, a thin rope with a diameter of around 1 inch should suffice.
 However, a thicker rope of around 1.5 inches in diameter is advised if you have larger hermit crabs.

 Sturdy Pile of Rocks

-Gathering a tiny pile of smooth stones for your hermit crabs is as simple as it gets.
-Just be sure to clean the rocks before placing them inside the habitat.
-This cleaning process can be as simple as:
+Gather a pile of smooth stones for hermit crabs to climb.
+However, clean the rocks before putting them inside the tank.
+This cleaning process involves:

-- Letting them soak in a bucket of water with 1- or 2-parts bleach for 24 hours.
+- Let them soak in a bucket of water with 1-2 parts of bleach for 24 hours.

-- Change out the water every 12 hours or so to ensure that no bleach remains.
+- Change the water every 12 hours until no traces of bleach remain.

 Plastic Building Blocks